OpenVINO™ Security Add-on#

 This section requires interactions between the Model Developer/Independent Software vendor and the User.
 All roles must complete all applicable set up steps and installation steps before beginning this section.

-This document uses the face-detection-retail-0004 model as an example.
+This document uses a face-detection model as an example.

 The following figure describes the interactions between the Model Developer, Independent Software Vendor, and User.